Today's Articles

 On this date in 1933, John Roseboro, a Black baseball player, was born.

-John Roseboro was in Ashland, OH.
-He succeeded Roy Campanella as the Dodgers' full-time catcher in 1957.
-He caught some of the greatest pitchers in the national league for the next ten years and was a four-time All-Star.
-He was the starting catcher in 1959, 1963, 1965, and 1966 World Series, with the Dodgers winning the championship the first three times.
+John Roseboro was born in Ashland, Ohio.
+In 1957, he succeeded Roy Campanella as the Dodgers' full-time catcher.
+For the next ten years, he caught some of the greatest pitchers in the National League and was a four-time All-Star.
+He was the starting catcher in the 1959, 1963, 1965, and 1966 World Series, with the Dodgers winning the championship the first three times.

 Roseboro will also be remembered as the player Juan Marichal was clubbed over the head with a bat on Aug.
 22, 1965, at Candlestick Park in San Francisco.
 Marichal contended Roseboro returned a pitch close to his head while he was batting.
 He hit Roseboro over the head twice, opening a 2-inch gash that sent blood to the catcher's face.
 The Giants and Dodgers, already heated rivals battling for the National League (NL) pennant, got into a brawl that lasted 14 minutes.